ipfs/kubo/docs/config.md

 The sharding threshold used internally to decide whether a UnixFS directory should be sharded or not.
-This value is not strictly related to the size of the UnixFS directory block and any increases in the threshold should come with being careful that block sizes stay under 2MiB in order for them to be reliably transferable through the networking stack.
+This value is not strictly related to the size of the UnixFS directory block and any increases in the threshold should come with being careful that block sizes stay under 2MiB in order for them to be reliably transferable through the networking stack (IPFS peers on the public swarm tend to ignore requests for blocks bigger than 2MiB).

 Decreasing this value to 1B is functionally equivalent to the previous experimental sharding option to shard all directories.

-Type: `optionalBytes` (`null` means default which is 256kiB)
+Type: `optionalBytes` (`null` means default which is 256KiB)

 ## `Ipns`